-In Center City alone, hotels reached 56.5% occupancy in 2022, a 15.7% increase over 2021.
-Room revenue reached \$618 million, up 71.2% from \$361 million in 2021.
-In 2022, Philadelphia's global tourism had a strong recovery with more than 440,000 visitors choosing to travel to the City from overseas.
+In recent years, Philadelphia's global tourism has also had a strong recovery with more visitors choosing to travel to the City from overseas.
 The top overseas markets for Philadelphia were United Kingdom, India, Germany, France, and Ireland.
-Visitors spent \$332.4 million, which contributed to \$548.5 economic impact supporting 4,664 direct jobs.

-Over the next five years, Philadelphia (and the greater metropolitan area) will host several of the world's biggest sporting events, including six NCAA Championships, WrestleMania 40, the PGA Championship, and Major League Baseball All-Star Game.
+Visitation to Philadelphia (and the greater metropolitan area) is projected to exceed prior levels as the City commemorates the nation's 250th birthday in 2026.
+The City has recently hosted, or will host, several major sporting events, including six NCAA Championships, WrestleMania 40, the PGA Championship, and Major League Baseball All-Star Game.
 In 2022, Philadelphia was named one of 11 cities chosen to host the 2026 FIFA World Cup, an event expected to bring thousands of soccer fans and hundreds of millions of dollars in spending to the region.
-Philadelphia has also been a consistent host of medical conferences and the Army-Navy Game, which will return in 2027.
+Philadelphia has also been a regular host of medical conferences and the Army-Navy Game, which will return in 2027.